hrissan/protocute/README.md

 In case the silent conversion is desired for some field instead of error, the field could be marked with an option `autoconvert = true` or similar.

-Similar technique will not work for `fixed`, by design there is no place to distinguish between signed and unsigned values, so best idea would be to allow it only with `packed = true` repeated fields, as an additional option `fixed = true`.
+This technique cannot be applied to single `fixed` values, as by design there is no place to distinguish between signed and unsigned values, so best idea would be to allow fixed encoding only with `packed = true` repeated fields, as an additional option `fixed = true`.

-Type of the original field would be saved in the first byte of `packed header` (`varint` `uint32` `int32` `uint64` or `int64`)
+Type of the original field would be saved in the first byte of `packed header` (`varint` `uint32` `int32` `uint64` `int64` `float` or `double`)

-So that again no value would be silently converted if cannot be stored in the destination type during read (`autoconvert = true` can also be used here).
+So that again actual value would be stored, and could be correctly converted to any type where it will fit. (`autoconvert = true` can also be used here).
+If no conversion is required (stored field type equals to type of field declared in the code), special path inside parsing code will ensure the parsing is lightning-fast in this case.

 With this design we need just 4 normal integer types `uint32` `uint64` `int32` and `int64`, not 10.
+Also we can switch from floating-point types to integers and back as long as actual saved values can be represented in new type.

-If 128-bit or larger values are required, design is easily extended without losing compatibility with buffers saved by previous versions unaware about longer types.
+If 128-bit or larger values are required later, design is easily extended without losing compatibility with buffers saved by previous versions unaware about longer types.